Sho670/Sho670/README.md

 The primary goal of this project is to demonstrate how MongoDB can be used for real-world business analytics and decision-making processes.

+### 🔹 Project Four: Review Authenticity & Sentiment Analyzer- A Generative AI based Project

+The project demonstrates the use of Natural Language Processing (NLP) in a real-world problem like identification of a real and genuine review.In order to do that, there are two key dimensions that are often target are authenticity (detecting fake or bot-generated reviews) and sentiment (determining if the review expresses positive, negative, or neutral emotions).
+Both tasks involve distinct methods but can be integrated for a comprehensive review assessment.

 ---

 ## 📈 GitHub Journey